If you’re going to spend money on ads to reach your target demographic, make sure you put them where they will be most effective.

 Your ad copy could mean the difference between a click on your ad and a click on one of your competitors’ ads.
 It’s important that your ad copy matches the searcher’s intent, is aligned with your target keywords, and addresses the persona’s pain point with a clear solution.

-If you’re running Google Ads, Ad Extensions are a good idea for two reasons: they’re free, and they provide users more information and an incentive to interact with your ad.
+If you’re running Google Ads, Ad Extensions are a good idea for two reasons: they’re free, and they provide users with more information and an incentive to interact with your ad.
 These expansions can be classified into one of five groups:

 Sitelink Extensions make you stand out by extending your ad and adding more connections to your site that give users more reasons to click.

 Call Extensions allow you to include your phone number in your ad, giving users another (and faster) option to contact you.
-Include your phone number if you have a customer care team ready to interact and convert your audience.
+Include your phone number if you have a customer care team ready to interact with and convert your audience.

 With Location Extensions, you can include your address and phone number in your ad so that Google may show searchers a map to help them locate you.
 This is a wonderful option for businesses having a physical location, and it works well with the search term “…near me.”

 If you’re running a current promotion, Offer Extensions can help.
-If users discover that your selections are discounted compared to your competitors, it may attract them to click your ad over others.
+If users discover that your selections are discounted compared to your competitors, it may attract them to click on your ad over others.

 App Extensions provide mobile users with a link to download an app.
 This eliminates the hassle of having to conduct a new search to locate and download the software from an AppStore.